DATE: May 2018 - February 2022

-As the company expanded and the headcount grew, my role also evolved.
-I joined Proximie because I saw potential and knew I could make a substantial positive impact.
+As the company headcount grew, my role also evolved.
+I joined Proximie because I was drawn to the substantial positive impact I could make.
 Initially, most of my time went into research, I hired a researcher, and with her help, I gained a deep understanding of the surgeons, surgical workflows and the domain in general .
-I then sketched and wire-framed various future ideas and used this vision to guide the design strategy and product vision.
-I worked as a lead product designer across web, iOS and Android apps.
+I then sketched some ideas, tested some early designs with the internal team.
+Eventually, I built high fidelity prototypes which I then tested and verified with users.
+I was the lead product designer across the web, iOS and Android apps.
 Another aspect of my role was defining the visual language.
-I put a design system in place, using the anatomical design approach that allowed for rapid high fidelity prototyping and handover to the engineering team.
-This ensured a consistent experience across product touch-points.
-We employed design thinking methodologies to establish various design options and then weigh them up in value and feasibility regarding new features and opportunities.
+I put together a design system, using an anatomical design approach and built reusable components which helped to speed up development.
+This ensured a consistent experience across all customer touch-points.
+We employed design thinking methodologies to establish various design options which were then evaluated in terms of value and feasibility.
 In this fashion, I devised user-focussed, innovative and resourceful solutions.
-I also believe strongly in data driven design, not only via quantitive measures but especially on the qualitative side of things.
-I love talking to people and conducting ethnographic research.
-This always uncovers valuable insights on which to base design solutions.
+I also strongly believe in data-driven design, not only via quantitive measures but especially on the qualitative side.
+I love talking to people and conducting research within a users work environment (also known as ethnographic research).
+Building a strong connection with your user base is critical for success.